eric-hawthorne/relishpl-concurrent-db-xactions/rt/artifacts/shared.relish.pl2012/dev_tools/v0.7.1/doc/README.txt

 to explore the snapshot-copy of the web application's data model.

-The database is copied into the playground rather than referred to for safety, to prevent unwanted experimental data modifications from corrupting the state of the real database of the web application.
+The database is copied into the playground rather than referred to for safety, to prevent unwanted experimental data modifications you make in your playground test program from corrupting the state of the real database of the web application.